-COVID-19’s historic and continuing, tragic cost in lives, health, and societal well-being represents the first near Black Sky-class pandemic event in modern times.
-Had this pandemic had (or if it developed) somewhat higher morbidity, it could have become a true “Black Sky-class” – a global complex catastrophe with large-scale infrastructure disruption and the potential for unprecedented risk to societal continuity.
+COVID-19’s historic and continuing tragic cost in lives, health and societal well-being represents the first near-Black Sky-class pandemic event in modern times.
+A similar pandemic with a higher morbidity, could lead to a global, complex catastrophe, associated with large scale infrastructure disruption, and the potential for unprecedented risk to societal continuity.

 Risk to the fragile global financial system.

 The risks associated with a more extreme pandemic are unthinkably catastrophic.
-In a scenario in which, for example, a pandemic’s impact caused collapse of the financial frameworks enabling production and distributions of the goods and services we require to survive, societal and national continuity would be at risk, worldwide.
+In a scenario in which, for example, a pandemic’s impact caused collapse of global financial frameworks, societal and national continuity would be at risk, worldwide.

 What can be done?

 The world’s leading financial institutions work diligently to develop resilient mechanisms to ensure that shocks to the system can be survived.
-These mechanisms must now be expanded to address far more extreme risks than those currently addressed – including, for example, implementing a capability to enable prearranged financial guarantees for critical services and corporations, coupled with a recognized, temporary transaction logging system designed to operate even in long duration, subcontinent-scale power outages.
+These mechanisms must now be expanded to address far more extreme risks than those addressed currently – including implementing a capability to enable prearranged financial guarantees for critical services and corporations, coupled with a recognized, temporary transaction logging system designed to operate even in long duration, subcontinent-scale power outages.